GJBoth/Masters-thesis/source/.ipynb_checkpoints/06_Pipeline-checkpoint.md

 ## Step 4 - Fitting
-Now that we have gathered all our data.
+Now that we have gathered all our data we can use it to fit.
+We use a simple least squares method.